Race Unification Committee

 Meeting Schedule

 The RUC meets monthly on the second Monday from 5:30 to 6:30 p.m.
-Because of the COVID-19 pandemic, meetings began and continue to be held on Zoom.
-The RUC also conducts book studies and participates in community activities outside of its normal meeting schedule.
+The RUC also leads discussions of books and films about racial topics and participates in community activities outside of its normal meeting schedule.

 Contact